asessofia/DocumentSearch/README.md

 1. Clone the repository above
 2. cd to DocumentSearch
 3. run python --version to ensure that you have the right version of python
-3. run the command python3 main.py
+4. run the command python3 main.py
-4. Make a selection on the user prompt and proceed
+5. Make a selection on the user prompt and proceed
 ############################################################

+To run Performance Test for 2M searches, please do the following:
+1. If you don't want the choice input for the performance testing, please comment out line 175 and below in main.py
+2. run python3 main.py
+3. It makes take awhile to run (15 to 30 min) for 2M searches.

 How to handle really large files?